-- 1. Consultation with the Academic Dean's office. - A required appearance before the student care committee composed of the director of student success, one counseling faculty member, one additional faculty member, and one staff member. - 3.
-Dismissal from college.
+- 1. Consultation with the Provost's office.

+- A required appearance before the student care committee composed of one counseling faculty member, one additional faculty member, and one staff member.

+- 3. Dismissal from college.

 Due Process

 Student rights to due process in disciplinary procedures are specified in the current Student Handbook.